 A carry case for the lens would have been ideal, but this is no biggie.
 I could easily carry it around without worrying about it too much.

 I have very little to fault with this lens.
 Yes, it won’t give you razor-sharp image results, but that’s not the point.
-The fact that it is supposed to resemble a disposable camera and, therefore, provide the images with a soft, dreamlike look is entirely the point!
+The fact that it is supposed to replicate a disposable camera and, therefore, create images with a soft, dreamlike look is entirely the point!

 Where to buy the Pocket Dispo lens?